wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 I> From experience, we can also say that it's a good idea when setting your development environment up to note down the steps you took.
 You'll need them again one day - whether because you have purchased a new computer, or you have been asked to help someone else set their computer up!
 Taking a note of everything you do will save you time and effort in the future.
 Don't just think short term!

 ## Python
 To work with Tango with Django, we require you to have installed on your computer a copy of the Python programming language.
 Any version from the `2.7` family - with a minimum of `2.7.5` - or version `3.4+` will work fine.
-If you're not sure how to install Python and would like some assistance, have a look at [the chapter dealing with installing components](#section-system-setup-python).
+If you're not sure how to install Python and would like some assistance, have a look at [the chapter dealing with installing Python](#section-system-setup-python).

 I> ### Not sure how to use Python?
 I> If you haven't used Python before - or you simply wish to brush up on your skills - then we highly recommend that you check out and work through one or more of the following guides: